jachymb/jachymb.github.io/_posts/2024-10-17-counting-events.md

 given a probabilistic model of the waiting times of successive events.

 On the lowest level of temporal data, there are timestamps of events.
+In the article on [waiting times](posts/waiting-times/) I explained some options how the distance between those can be modelled probabilistically.
 These are however often pre-aggregated for analytic purposes, most commonly as counts of events per day.
-But this deserves a closer look.
+This deserves a closer look.
 A natural question to ask in such case is, what is the probability distribution of these counts?
 This, at least in principle, can be answered by looking at the distribution of the waiting times and deriving the distribution of the counts from that.